 - Do not lose sight of the fact that your loved one has a disease and is in pain.
 Expect denial, defiance, and anger, but do not allow your conversations with your loved one to turn into arguments or confrontations.

-When your loved one agrees to enter treatment, realize that this is just one step in a long-term process.
+When your loved one agrees to enter rehabilitation and treatment, realize that this is just one step in a long-term process.
 The path of recovery from prescription drug addiction is neither short nor straightforward.
 Expect setbacks along the way.
 Plan to be a source of ongoing support for your loved one before, during, and long after he completes treatment.

-Why Consider Treatment at The Landing
+Why Consider Prescription Drug Abuse Rehab at The Landing of Newport Beach

 Prescription drug abuse puts men at risk for a wide range of physical, emotional, and social harm.
 Depending upon the type of prescription drug that the individual has been abusing, and the length of time that he has been engaging in this behavior, this harm can be temporary, long-term, or permanent.
 For example, chronic untreated abuse of opioid-based prescription drugs can damage the individual’s heart, lungs, brain, kidneys, and liver.
 Continuing to abuse prescription medications may increase the likelihood that a person will struggle with anxiety, depression, anger-management issues, stress-management concerns, and related problems.
 With body and mind weakened by ongoing prescription drug abuse, a man is also at increased risk for family discord, job loss, unemployment, arrest and incarceration, social ostracization, and financial problems.
 Without proper professional help, prescription drug addiction can have a negative impact on virtually all areas of a person’s life, including shortening or ending his life.
 But it does not have to be this way.
 Professional help is available, treatment works, and a bright drug-free future is possible.

-Types of Treatment Offered at The Landing
+Types of Prescription Drug Addiction Treatment Offered at our Rehab Center

 Since 2007, The Landing has been providing life-changing treatment for men aged 18 and older who are looking to overcome addictions and co-occurring mental health conditions.
 Situated along the shores of the calming Pacific Ocean, this beachfront treatment center located in Newport Beach, California, has become a leading men’s addiction treatment center.
 Also named one of the top 10 luxury rehab centers in the country, The Landing offers a truly transformative experience to all who come for care.